 My point is, when you plan ahead and knows exactly which products you use more frequently, you can save money.

 Another benefit of planning ahead is by keeping track of sales and prices.
 Canvases cost a lot of money.
 I rarely buy them without sales.
 I buy good quality canvases and their regular price vary from $40 to $160 without discounts.
 I like to plan ahead and when I have 2 canvases left, I keep an eye on the discounts.
-I usually buy them in 40-80% off!
+I usually buy them at 40-80% off!

 Even though art can be an expensive business, it is possible to save money!